1992 United Nations Framework Convention on Climate Change (UNFCCC)

-After Durban saw Canada withdraw from the Kyoto Protocols and Russia, Ukraine, Belarus, Kazakhstan, Japan, New Zealand not taking new targets for a second commitment period, the 2013 Warsaw Convention focused on deforestation, as did the 2014 New York Meeting where they issued the New York Declaration on Forests.
+After Durban saw Canada withdraw from the Kyoto Protocols and Russia, Ukraine, Belarus, Kazakhstan, Japan, and New Zealand not taking new targets for a second commitment period, the 2013 Warsaw Convention focused on deforestation, as did the 2014 New York Meeting where they issued the New York Declaration on Forests.

 The 2015 Paris Accords acknowledged that prior GHG emissions targets had failed to be met and that $100 billion would need to be raised annually to adapt to climate change and reduce GHG emissions.
-The accords integrate poverty alleviation and sustainable development while targeting a 1.5 degree Celsius increase in temperature above pre-industrial levels.
+The accords integrate poverty alleviation and sustainable development while targeting a 1.5-degree Celsius increase in temperature above pre-industrial levels.
 It also required all parties to undertake and communicate ambitious efforts in achieving this goal.